If you would like to jump to a specific video in our packing video series, just follow the links below:

 Black Felt Marker: Markers are used for marking your packed boxes with information such as “the contents of the box,” “Room the box is going to,” “FRAGILE,” “THIS SIDE UP,” and “Your name and order/registration number.”

 Start collecting boxes early.
-An easy way to store cartons so they will not require a great deal of space is to open both ends of the cartons and flatten them out.
+An easy way to store boxes so they will not require a great deal of space is to open both ends of the cartons and flatten them out.
 You can open them up again and re-seal the bottoms with your tape when you are ready to use them.

 Pack on a room-by-room basis.
 Do not pack articles from the living room in boxes with articles from the kitchen.
 This will save much confusion and time when it is time to unpack.